 One of the few things that makes me sad is being cold in your own home.
-That’s probably why I have such sympathy for people who don’t have a home; while I’m shivering indoors I can only imagine what it must be like to be outside or have nowhere warm to go.
-It motivates me to donate funds and supplies to our local homeless shelter The Bus Shelter, so that’ a good thing I guess.
+That’s probably why I have such sympathy for people who don’t have a home; while I’m shivering indoors I can only imagine what it must be like to be outside or to have nowhere warm to go.
+It motivates me to donate funds and supplies to our local homeless shelter The Bus Shelter, so that’s a good thing I guess.

 BUT I still don’t want to be cold at home.
 AND I don’t want to pay a massive heating bill.
 Wasting energy is another of my gripes so I’ve come up with a quick list of ways you can stay warm and cosy at home without spending an eye-watering amount this winter.